nelsonkimaiga/idp-auth-widget/README.md

-This is a lightweight HTML widget, hosted on: https://nelsonkimaiga.github.io/idp-auth-widget/ and is publicly accessible.
+This is a lightweight HTML widget, hosted on: [GitHub Pages]https://nelsonkimaiga.github.io/idp-auth-widget/ and is publicly accessible.
 The widget allows user login/registration in order to integrate into existing apps with zero or minimal code changes.